CMM-22/a2/README.md

 **Task**:

-- Implement an IK solver based on gradient-descent, Neton's, or Gauss-Newton.
+- Implement an IK solver based on the Gauss-Newton method.

 **Details:**

 - Use Jacobian matrix computed by `gcrr.estimate_linear_jacobian(p, rb, dpdq)` we implemented for Ex.
 2-1.
-- It doesn't matter which optimization method you use for IK among aformentioned methods, but I strongly recommend to use **Gauss-Newton** method.
-It is easy to tune and has a better convergence.
-Remember, if your IK solver is not robust enough, you won't get full point from this exercise.
 - I left some useful hints on the source code.
 Please read it carefully.

 Let's see how the robot moves.
 Run ```locomotion``` app and press **Play** button (or just tap **SPACE** key of your